Spider Plant Complete Guide: From Buying to Growing With Confidence

 3.5.2025

-The spider plant (Chlorophytum comosum) is a well-known indoor species prized for its elegant, arching foliage, air-purifying capabilities, and ease of care.
+The spider plant (Chlorophytum comosum) is a well-known perennial houseplant prized for its elegant, arching foliage, air-purifying capabilities, and ease of care and gardening.
 It’s widely considered one of the most reliable houseplants available, especially for New Zealand households.

 Common Names Spider plant, spider ivy, ribbon plant